 You are here

-Winner of the Queen Elisabeth Competition (2009) and the Yehudi Menuhin Competition (2008), RAY CHEN is among the most compelling young violinists today.
+Winner of the Queen Elisabeth (2009) and Yehudi Menuhin Competitions (2008), RAY CHEN is among the most compelling young violinists today.
 “Ray has proven himself to be a very pure musician with great qualities such as a beautiful youthful tone, vitality and lightness.
-He has all the skills of a truly musical interpreter,” said his friend and mentor Maxim Vengerov.
+He has all the skills of a truly musical interpreter,” said the great Maxim Vengerov.

-Born in Taiwan and raised in Australia, Ray Chen was accepted to the Curtis Institute of Music at the age of 15, where he studied with Aaron Rosand and was supported by Young Concert Artists.
-He plays the 1702 "Lord Newlands" Stradivarius violin on generous loan from the Nippon Music Foundation.
+Born in Taiwan and raised in Australia, Ray was accepted to the Curtis Institute of Music at age 15, where he studied with Aaron Rosand and was supported by Young Concert Artists.
+He plays the 1702 "Lord Newlands" Stradivarius violin on loan from the Nippon Music Foundation.